Sunday, August 12, 2012

 Time.
 With the proliferation of additional titles and series featuring the same characters, it was only a matter of time before the sheer volume of stories became so vast that it would become next to impossible to recall events that would otherwise prohibit a writer from proceeding with a story.
 Fantastic Four featured a story where Reed becomes part of a $2 billion+ experiment to take advantage of conditions in space that duplicate the precise circumstances that created the FF, so that others can gain cosmic-ray-enhanced powers.
 Reed is staggered and intrigued by apparently something that's never occurred to him to research.
 But Reed wouldn't be doing much stretching if a variation of this story hadn't already occurred 300 issues prior, where Reed regains the use of his stretching powers by artificially recreating the chain of events that first created the FF.

 Comic books seem to have survived and made the transition to the 21st century.
 But at what cost, I wonder?
-As time goes on, will we remember the characters--or simply indulge in the moment of a tightly-produced story arc?
+As time goes on, will we remember the characters we started out with--or simply indulge in the moment of a tightly-produced story arc?

 No comments: